Tinker, Tailor, Oyster Pirate, Writer

 Jack London

 In a recent blog I wrote about my visit to author Jack London’s Napa, CA home, now a state park.
-I’ve been a JL fan since I was a kid, when I read White Fang in grade school as required reading.
-He quickly became one of my favorite storytellers with that book.
+I’ve been a JL fan since I was a kid, when I read White Fang in third grade as required reading.
+He quickly became one of my favorite storytellers.
 I think it’s because he lived what he wrote, which made his stories all that much richer.

 Sci-fi novels are experiencing a resurgence, along with romance novels.
 I can’t help but wonder: how much of these stories were lived by the authors?
 My guess?
 Few to none.
 We live in a world where fantasy is favored over real life, where digital relationships (texting, sexting, selfies, vlogging, etc.) and its inevitable voyeurism have replaced the human experience.
 The richness, depth, and complexity of our existence is slowly disappearing as machines distract us from our lives and connections.